rutvax/p4big_data_bandits/README.md

 Attempt #3 - In my third attempt I went back to 5 layers and 100 epochs, but incorporated tanh into three of those layers.
 But unfortunately, I only got to a 0.50 R-squared value.

-## Andrea Paredes - ML Model Implementation and Optimization:
+### Andrea Paredes - ML Model Implementation and Optimization:
 Using clean merged data I selected 4 features that I believed would be the most relevant to train my model.
 After encoding and making sure all columns formats were correct, I started experimenting and got bad results from initial models, with 0.13 R-squared score.

 Added Linear Regression and later Random Forest Regression.
 The Random Forest gave me a 0.81 R-squared score.
 Having this as my base, I moved to train a neural network model that initially improved very little with a 0.23 R-squared.
 After adding many new feature columns, layers and neurons the best score I was able to reach was 0.78 R-squared.

 Unfortunately, since too much time was spent training a model with the goal to reach at least 0.80 R-squared, I was not able to work on deploying the model to our website.

-## Rutva Korat - :
+### Rutva Korat - NLP and Sentiment Analysis:
 Tableau Dashboard:
     https://public.tableau.com/views/P4DashboardFinal/P4dashboard?:language=en-US&:display_count=n&:origin=viz_share_link